scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

    \end{table}

 The HDF5 file is opened with the ``mpio`` driver and the ``MPI.COMM_WORLD`` communicator to ensure the file is accessed in parallel via MPI I/O.
-It's important to separate the topology and trajectory initialization times, as the topology file is not opened in parallel and represents a fixed cost each process must pay to open the file.
+The topology and trajectory initialization times must be analyzed separately because the topology file is not opened in parallel and represents a fixed cost each process must pay to open the file.
 MDAnalysis reads data from MD trajectory files one frame, or "snapshot" at a time.
 Each time the ``u.trajectory[frame]`` is iterated through, MDAnalysis reads the file and fills in numpy arrays :cite:`Harris:2020` corresponding to that time step.
 Each MPI process runs an identical copy of the script, but receives a unique ``start`` and ``stop`` variable such that the entire file is read in parallel.
 Gathering the results is done collectively by MPI, which means all processes must finish their iteration blocks before the results can be returned.
-Therefore, it's important to measure |twait| as it represents the existence of "straggling" processes.
+Therefore, it is important to measure |twait| as it represents the existence of "straggling" processes.
 If one process takes substantially longer than the others to finish its iteration block, all processes are slowed down.
 These 6 timings are returned and saved as an array for each benchmark run.